syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/Serilaization/How-to-serialize-or-deserialize-the-docking-state-for-a-docked-control-on-loading-the-application.md

 ---
 layout: post
-title: How to serialize or deserialize the docking state for a docked control on loading the application
+title: How to serialize or deserialize the docking state for a docked control on loading the application | WindowsForms | Syncfusion
 description: How to serialize or deserialize the docking state for a docked control on loading the application
 platform: WindowsForms
 control: DockingManager